 A word about preparations for your child becoming a b’nai mitzvah:

-Through our Judaic and Hebrew educational programs, our students will be prepared to lead the Congregation in Shabbat worship, chant their Torah and Haftorah portions, and to present the D‘var Torah as part of their service to become a B’nai Mitzvah.
-While educational, their preparation begins on their first day of school, more specific service-prep begins about six to seven months in advance of the B’nai Mitzvah and is guided by both the education office as well as direct interactions with our clergy.
-A fee of $1620 is charged in advance of 4th, 5th, and 6th grades which includes all preparation, services, rehearsals, security, and the Friday night Oneg.
-Families electing an afternoon (Mincha) service will be charged an additional $2000.
+Through our Judaic and Hebrew educational programs, our students will be prepared to lead the congregation in Shabbat worship, chant their Torah and Haftorah portions, and to present the D‘var Torah as part of their service to become a b’nai mitzvah.
+Every year of JSchool builds upon the foundational knowledge they will need as young Jewish adults.
+Their B’nai Mitzvah Service preparation begins about six to seven months in advance of the Service.
+A fee of $1620 is charged in advance of 4th, 5th, and 6th grades which includes all preparation, Services, rehearsals, security, and the Friday night Oneg.
+Families electing an Afternoon (Mincha) Service will be charged an additional $2000.